Kevin Kane (American football)

-Kevin Kane (born December 18, 1983) is an American football coach and former linebacker, who is the current defensive coordinator for the Purdue Boilermakers.
+Kevin Kane (born December 18, 1983) is an American college football coach and former linebacker.
 He played college football at Kansas from 2002 to 2005.
-He served as the defensive coordinator of the Northern Illinois Huskies (2016–2017) and SMU Mustangs (2018–2020).
+He served as the defensive coordinator of the Northern Illinois Huskies (2016–2017), SMU Mustangs (2018–2020) and the Purdue Boilermakers (2023–2024).

 Playing career

 Born in Kansas City, Missouri on December 18, 1983, Kane attended Rockhurst High School, where he helped lead the team to a state championship in his junior season.

 Kane played linebacker for the Kansas Jayhawks from 2002 to 2005.
 He was twice named Honorable Mention All-Big 12, and was Academic All-Big 12 three times.
 Kane was named a team captain for his senior season.

 Coaching career

-Kansas

-After finishing his playing career in 2005, Kevin Kane spent the next two seasons as a student assistant with his alma mater, Kansas.
+After finishing Kane's playing career in 2005, he spent the next two seasons as a student assistant with his alma mater, Kansas.

-Wisconsin

-In 2008, he joined the Wisconsin football program, as a defensive graduate assistant for two seasons, and then as a defensive quality control coach in 2010.
+In 2008, Kane joined the Wisconsin football program, as a defensive graduate assistant for two seasons, and then as a defensive quality control coach in 2010.